strnadchristopher/arizona/README.md

 Every line in 'inputs.txt' corresponds to the same line in 'responses.txt'.
 Separate alternate versions of inputs or responses with a '/'

 ## Commands
-### Mac OS with Spotify only
-* 'next', 'skip', 'next song' - skip track on spotify
-* 'lyrics' - display song lyrics from node-lyrics-api

 ### All Platforms
 * 'google [query]'' - open google in your browser with your query, faster than cortana (example: "google the shaggy dog")